rackerlabs/support-how-to/content/rackconnect/rackconnect-v20-automation-features-faq.md

 Although new cloud servers will be created with automation features enabled, because the cloud account has automation features enabled, so all five network policies will work normally for new cloud servers.
-We are working on adding some warnings to the MyRackspace portal when you attempt to create network policies that are not actually valid for preexisting cloud servers, as in the above scenario.
+We are working on adding some warnings to the MyRackspace Portal when you attempt to create network policies that are not actually valid for preexisting cloud servers, as in the above scenario.